 Read this e-booklet straight through, or refer to different sections as you need them.
 Some sections may not apply to your situation.
 Use this booklet in whatever way works best for you.
 Be sure to talk with your loved one often about what he or she feels would be most helpful.

 The Role of the Caregiver

-Caregivers provide important emotional and physical care for a person with cancer.
+Caregivers provide important emotional, practical and physical care for a person with cancer.
 Often, caregivers are family members or friends.
 They may live nearby or far away from the person they care for.

 There are many different ways to be a caregiver.
 Caregiving can mean helping your loved one with daily activities, such as getting to the doctor or preparing meals.
 It can also mean helping the person cope with feelings that come up during this time.

 The kind of support that a caregiver provides will be different for each person.
 In general, caregiving tasks fall into three categories: medical, emotional and practical.
 This e-booklet provides many examples of things in each of these categories that caregivers can do to help.

 Helping to Manage Your Loved One’s Treatment

 Sometimes, a person diagnosed with cancer feels overwhelmed and may need someone to help him or her sort through treatment options.
 Or, he or she may want someone there to help listen to the doctor’s instructions.
 A person receiving treatment might need a caregiver’s help in managing side effects or taking medication.